BetonQuest/BetonQuest/docs/Participate/Overview.md

     * The feature does not exist yet (Search docs / Ask on Discord)
     * No one has already requested it (Search GitHub discussion).
 You can comment on an existing discussion to add details.

-??? note "Write Code"
-    We have written a guide about contributing code:

-    Please follow our detailed [Setup Project](Setup-Project.md) guide to obtain a local working environment.

-    After that, you can follow the `Process` chapter.
-It explains every step in the contributing process.
-    Start by [creating a new branch](Process/Create-a-new-Branch.md), then change [Code](./Process/Code/Workflow.md) and finally [submit any changes](./Process/Submitting-Changes.md) you made.

 ??? abstract "Write Documentation"
     We have written a guide about contributing documentation: